Destination guide

 Kiawah Island has strong resort lodging, villa rentals, beach access, and dining options.
 It works well for groups where some members want a complete resort experience alongside the golf.

-Kiawah Island trip cost — per person, all-in
+Kiawah Island trip cost — per person, 3 nights, 3 rounds (as of 2026)

 Budget